 “We just sat down and visualized a great swing.
 She saw herself hitting inside pitches and outside pitches.
 She went out there and went to work.”

 Elliott connected for three hits, all producing RBI.
 She opened quietly enough with a sac bunt in the second inning.

-But in the fourth, after Rena’s Cothron had singled to center field, Elliott launched a pitch off of Kelly Heinz over the left field fence for two runs.
+In the fourth Rena’ Cothron singled to center field, Elliott then launched a pitch off of Kelly Heinz over the left field fence for two runs.

-In the sixth she drove in a run on single to left that scored Paige Neely.
+In the sixth she drove in a run on a single to left that scored Paige Neely.